 Because that is what fringe science is all about at the practical level.
 A wild idea that is provided grants and funds, if and only if the results can provide solid political leverage or significant military advantage.
 Everything else is just dead and buried.

 But it is funded by the same people who funded all the Manhattan project.
-Does anyone here has any doubt as to what is it being used for?
+Does anyone here have any doubt as to what is it being used for?

 In a previous article, we talked about the “teleforce” weapon of Nikola Tesla and how it was not possible in 1958.
 The research of the Advanced Research Projects Agency attributed the inability to the insufficient power generation at the time and the lack of certain particle accelerators.